Archaeology: The Essentials

 This module will provide you with a wide-ranging overview of the history, structure and organisation of the discipline of Archaeology, the types of material we study and the varied techniques and approaches we employ to shed light upon the past.

-Through a series of lectures we will explore topics as diverse as the place of the past in the present, tomb-robbing, the rise of antiquarianism, geophysical survey, archaeological excavation and the reconstruction of the environment.
-By exploring the history, context and methodology of Archaeology as it is currently practiced this course provides an essential background to the discipline.
+Through a series of lectures linked to practical sessions aimed at developing both your archaeological and wider transferrable skills we will explore topics as diverse as the place of the past in the present, tomb-robbing, the rise of antiquarianism, geophysical survey, archaeological excavation and the reconstruction of the environment.
+Practical skills include learning digitisation software, photographic skills, the principles of classification, and building condition recording to name just a few.
+By exploring the history, context and methodology of Archaeology as it is currently practiced this module provides an essential background to the discipline.

 - The birth of a discipline

-- Finding archaeological sites on the ground and from the air
+- Finding sites on the ground and from the air

 - The dating game: chronological frameworks and dating techniques